binhdv37/spring-jwt-and-websocket/README.md

-# spring-jwt-app-base-project
+# spring-jwt-and-websocket
-- This is a spring boot base app with jwt authentication.
+- A spring boot app with jwt and websocket intergration

 # Init db data:
 - Generate db schema by code :